joyboseroy/PsyAgentBench/RESULTS.md

 ## Caveats and planned follow-ups

+- **Reciprocity and false consensus results are not yet included above.**
+  Reciprocity's high/low-agreeableness personas produce ceiling (100%) and floor (~0%) compliance regardless of the favor manipulation, swamping the experimental signal in two of three persona conditions -- needs milder persona wording before results are meaningful.
+False consensus shows a strong negative bias in every cell, likely because the "actual population share" is computed from the same model's own repeated, unusually homogeneous responses rather than a genuinely diverse population -- probably a measurement confound rather than a real reversed effect.
+Both need a design revision before being written up; see project notes.
+- **In-group favoritism's index is computed only on the non-refusing subset**, and refusal rates vary sharply by persona (see section 7) -- the comparison across personas is not drawn from equivalent samples.
+- **Sunk cost and in-group favoritism are gpt-oss-120B only so far**, same limitation as anchoring and framing.
 - **Anchoring results are gpt-oss-120B only so far.** Unlike Asch, the anchoring paradigm hasn't yet been run on Llama 8B/70B -- worth doing before treating the recognition-gated-vs-mechanical contrast between the